What to do in winter in Alsace? 10 ideas for activities

 9. Discover Alsace’s museums

 We are fortunate in Alsace to have a large number of museums on a wide variety of themes.
-Fine arts, Alsatian culture, places of remembrance, gastronomy, Cité de l’Automobile, design, urban art, mining history… There really is something for everyone!
+Fine arts, Alsatian culture, places of remembrance, gastronomy, automobile museum, design, urban art, mining history… There really is something for everyone!

 10. Visit Alsace’s towns and villages

-Okay, let’s be honest, winter isn’t the best time to discover Alsace’s towns and villages.
-The weather is generally quite cold, even rainy, and villages are less beautiful when they’re not in bloom and the vines have lost their leaves… But it’s also much less crowded, accommodation rates are lower, the villages are still charming and some towns organize fun events like Strasbourg mon Amour.
+Okay, let’s be honest, winter isn ‘t the best time to explore Alsace’s towns and villages.
+It’s generally quite cold, even rainy, and the villages are less beautiful when they’re not in bloom and the vines have lost their leaves… But it’s also much less crowded, accommodation prices are lower, the villages remain charming and some towns organize fun events, like Strasbourg mon Amour.

-As a bonus, I promise you, you just need to dress well and take regular breaks to keep out the cold.
-Alsace isn’t Siberia either, contrary to what some people sometimes think 😛 I’d also add that the Alsatian cuisine is comforting enough that you won’t feel the cold after a good meal anyway 😉
+As a bonus, I promise you, you just need to dress well and take regular breaks to stay warm.
+Alsace isn’t Siberia either, contrary to what some people sometimes have in mind 😛 I’d also add that Alsatian cuisine is comforting enough that you won’t feel the cold after a good meal anyway 😉

 Here are our dedicated articles to help you organize your visits: